 The fact is most employees are entitled to overtime pay – and being paid on a salary does not mean someone is automatically disqualified from overtime.
 For it to be legal for a company not to pay overtime, the worker must qualify for an “exemption” under a federal law known as the Fair Labor Standards Act (FLSA).

 Overtime Exemptions and How They Apply to Van Drivers

 The FLSA sets out a number of “exemptions” that outline the types of workers who are not entitled to overtime pay.
 The exemptions apply to “creatives” like actors and artists and “learned professionals” like doctors and lawyers, among others.

 One of the federal exemptions is known as the motor carrier exemption.
 This exemption outlines which drivers are not entitled to overtime pay.
 It states, however, that it does not apply to most drivers performing duties on vehicles weighing 10,000 pounds or less.
 Therefore, if you’re driving a delivery or courier van, you may be entitled to overtime if you’re working more than 40 hours a week.

 If You Were Denied Overtime, Here’s What You Can Do

-If you’re a home delivery or courier van driver and you’re not getting overtime, get in touch with us today.
+If you’re a home delivery or courier van driver and you’re not getting overtime, fill out the form on this page.
 Once you fill out the form, one of the attorneys we work with may call or e-mail you to learn more about how you’re getting paid and what your job entails.
 If they believe you’re owed overtime wages, you may be able to start a class action lawsuit on behalf of yourself and other drivers at your job.
 It’s important to remember that federal law strictly prohibits employers from retaliating against employees who file lawsuits or otherwise exercise their legal rights.